-Omnichannel retail sales have consistently doubled every 4-5 years since 2001 and is expected to become a $1.8 trillion dollar market by 2016 and then quickly grow to $7 trillion by 2025.
-Part of the growth is driven by consumers take their shopping online and mobile.
+Omnichannel retail sales have consistently doubled every 4-5 years since 2001 and is expected to become a $1.8 trillion dollar market by 2016 and hit $7 trillion by 2025.
+Part of the growth is driven by consumers taking their shopping online.
 However this is just one side of the equation.

-The other enabler is the continued increase in supply chain innovation as retailers seek to make more products available with faster and more flexible delivery options at lower cost.
+The other enabler is the continued increase in supply chain innovation as companies seek to make more products available with faster and more flexible delivery options at lower cost.

-Going forward, we see six global trends that will shape future winning omnichannel supply chains:
+Going forward, we see the following key global trends shaping omnichannel supply chain

-2. The Rise of Marketplace: While the concept of marketplace has been around for decades such as “classified ads” in the Sunday Paper, it is only until recently that their digital counterpart have become a critical retailing channel.
+While the concept of marketplace has been around for decades such as “classified ads” in the Sunday Paper, it is only until recently that their digital counterpart have become a critical retailing channel.
 Amazon marketplace saw 25% CAGR while eBay and FlipKart are becoming endless aisle option for consumers in emerging markets.
-Going forward every omnichannel retailer must have a coherent marketplace strategy and corresponding supply chain capabilities – in particular where and when to hold inventory vs. cross-dock orders vs. shipping vendor direct to balance assortment, lead time service and cost
+Going forward every omnichannel retailer must have a coherent marketplace strategy and corresponding supply chain capabilities.
+In particular, where and when to hold inventory vs. cross-dock orders vs. shipping vendor direct to balance assortment, lead time service and cost

 Originally posted on Linkedin